MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/yaml-pipeline-editor.md

 :::image type="content" source="media/yaml-pipeline-editor/yaml-pipeline-editor-manage-variables.png" alt-text="Manage pipeline variables in the YAML editor.":::

-In addition to managing your variables directly from the YAML pipeline editor, you can also manage them in the pipeline settings UI.
+You can also manage your variables in the pipeline settings UI.

 :::moniker-end